-This homemade honey whole wheat bread is hearty, chewy, and sure to please.
+This braided honey whole wheat bread is hearty, chewy, and sure to please.
 From start to finish it takes one hour or less and is easier to shape than it might look.

 One Hour Braided Honey Whole Wheat Bread